 Recipe Variations

-- Grenadine Substitute: If you don’t have grenadine, use the liquid from the maraschino cherries instead.
+- Grenadine Substitute: If you don’t have grenadine, you can use the syrup from maraschino cherries for a similar sweetness and color.

 Frequently Asked Questions